-Advantages and challenges of local marketing
+Advantages and challenges of local marketing.

 People like to buy from people they know and like.

 Marketing like this gives you the hometown advantage.
-If you are not using these strategies to sell your art, you are ceding the business to someone else and making your art more expensive to sell when your only prospects are total strangers.
+If you are not using these strategies to sell your art, you are ceding the business to someone else and making your art more expensive to deal with when your only prospects are total strangers.

 Your mileage may vary.